muhamaddarulhadi/LINK/README.md

                 "pattern": "\\bNow listening on:\\s+(https?://\\S+)"
             },
     ```
-10. Save project dan run lagi sekali
+10. Save project and run it back
-11. Browser akan buka projek secara automatik
+11. Project will be open automatically on browser